mallory-jpg/nft-collection/README.md

 * [Alchemy.io](https://dashboard.alchemyapi.io/)
 * [JSON Keeper](https://jsonkeeper.com/)

-### Bugs & Oddities
+### Bugs & Oddities 🐛
 If using VSCode:
 * make sure ethers are not auto-imported into solidity contract
 * imports might be unresolved if the compiler isn't globally installed on your system

-### HardHat
+### HardHat 🎩

-This project demonstrates a basic Hardhat use case.
+"This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

-Try running some of the following tasks:
+Try running some of the following tasks:"

 ```shell
 npx hardhat accounts